KulunuOS/KulunuOS.github.io/_posts/2022-02-28-Assembling.md

 Generalized approaches : trained on a category of objects can predict on any assembly in the category example : can assemble chairs/tables/lamps of any shape.

-misleading ! they say they dont use any prior semantic knowledge but models are conditioned on a category generative : learns on a set of points given that they belong to category ( conditioned) can do it on an unseen part! <a href="#Huang2020"> Huang et al.(2020)</a>. uses GNNs to learn the features and relationships between parts.(furniture assenbly)
+Few contradictions in the literature.
+Although some work claim that they dont use any prior semantic knowledge but models are conditioned on a category that represents some sort of semantic knowledge abouty the assembly.
+Some generative methods learns on a set of points given that they belong to category ( conditioned) can do it on an unseen part! <a href="#Huang2020"> Huang et al.(2020)</a>. uses GNNs to learn the features and relationships between parts.(furniture assenbly)

 A similar work  <a href="#Harish2022"> RGL-NET.(2022)</a> focus on progressive part assembly, meaning that starting from any stage the robot can continue to complete the assembly (furniture assenbly)
 Another study <a href="#Zhang2022"> Zhang et al.(2022)</a> presents the capability to estimate assembly poses when the number of input parts is arbitrary or assembly is in mid-process. based an instance endcoded tranformer approach. a (furniture assenbly)